jeremykpark/aiq-mem0ai-config-samples/README.md

 ## Installation plan

+These files are ment to be copied into <aiq folder>/packages/aiqtoolkit_mem0ai/src/aiq/plugins/mem0ai
+Best practice not to overwrite the original memory.py and mem0_editor.py incase of future aiq repo updates.

 Once these files copied into your plugin folder, you'll have to reload to plugin.
 You can call these configuration by using the following commands:

 Go to the aiqtoolkit_mem0ai plugin main folder, and install like any workflow:

 uv install -e .

 To view if it is installed, use the command:

 aiq info components -q "memory"

 ## Workflow Config updates